UP WILD CHURCH

 Have Questions?

-This is the general program of one of the events:
+This is the general program of one of the events written by an attendee:

 The prayer services always start with a time of quiet conversation and welcoming.
 When people are ready, there is a brief introduction of attendees followed by several readings.
 These are a mix of "wilderness readings" and Scripture.
 The "wilderness readings" are usually from prominent naturalists, environmentalists, and writers who are connected with the outdoors.